 The internship is an elective-credit option designed to provide an opportunity to put into practice the principles that have been studied in previous courses.
 Internships will be tailored to the specific interests of the student.
 Each internship must be carried out in cooperation with a sponsoring organization, generally from off campus, and must be approved and advised by a WPI faculty member in the School of Business.
 Internships may be proposed by the student or by an off-campus sponsor.
 The internship must include proposal, design and documentation phases.
 Following the internship, the student will report on his or her internship activities in a mode outlined by the supervising faculty member.
 Students are limited to counting a maximum of 3 internship credits toward their degree requirements.
+Students must be making satisfactory academic progress as defined in the WPI graduate catalogue to be eligible to register for internship credit.
+International students who are working on a second U.S. master's degree and who have already used their master's-level Optional Practical Training (OPT) may petition the School of Business' Graduate Policy and Curriculum Committee to do additional Curricular Practical Training (CPT) beyond 3 credits on a non-credit basis.
 Part-time students cannot do an internship at their place of employment.